sr-murthy/financial-services-register-api/docs/sources/usage.rst

 Common Search
 =============

-The common search endpoint can be used via the :py:meth:`~fs_register_api_client.api.FSRegisterApiClient.common_search()` method to make generic queries for firms, individuals, or funds.
+The common search endpoint can be used via the :py:meth:`~financial_services_register_api.api.FinancialServicesRegisterApiClient.common_search()` method to make generic queries for firms, individuals, or funds.
 It requires two arguments, a resource name (or name substring) to search for, and a resource type which must be one of the following strings: ``"firm"``, ``"individual"``, or ``"fund"``.
 The method then calls the common search endpoint with a URL-encoded string of the form below:

 .. code:: bash